Batman/Teenage Mutant Ninja Turtles

 Batman/Teenage Mutant Ninja Turtles is a six-issue intercompany crossover comic book miniseries featuring fictional heroes Batman and the IDW incarnation of the Teenage Mutant Ninja Turtles.
 The series was written by James Tynion IV and illustrated by Freddie E. Williams II.

-A film adaptation, Batman vs. Teenage Mutant Ninja Turtles, was released on March 2019.
+A film adaptation, Batman vs. Teenage Mutant Ninja Turtles, was released in March 2019.

 Publication history

 The collaboration between DC Comics and IDW Publishing was announced during IDW's panel at the 2015 San Diego Comic-Con.
 A six-part monthly miniseries was written by James Tynion IV and drawn by Freddie Williams II.
 In addition, the Teenage Mutant Ninja Turtles' co-creator Kevin Eastman provided some of the variant covers.

 Batman/Teenage Mutant Ninja Turtles

 Overview

 The Turtles and their arch-enemy Shredder have been transported to an alternate universe by Krang.
 Here, in Gotham City, they meet Batman and clash with a series of members of his famous "rogues gallery" while attempting to find their way home.